 Q: Should I deliver or transfer funds to the Trader?

-A: Absolutely not.
-In any and all cases, the investor’s funds will always remain in the investor’s account.
-To carry out the program it will only be necessary to lock the funds down in the investor’s account.
-The investor must choose one of two available locking options.
-The investor can use a Swift MT-760 or administrative hold on account .
+A: In some cases, the investor’s funds will always remain in the investor’s account.
+Some programs require the investor to open an account, completely controlled by the investor in an account available to the trading group.
+To carry out the program it will only be necessary to secure the funds in the investor’s account.
+The investor must choose one of two available securitizing options.
+The investor can use a Swift MT-760 or Administrative Hold/Block on account .

 The blocking remains for the length of the trade contract period.